blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-If defined, it is invoked for every match.
+If defined, this callback is invoked for every match.
 If `false` is returned, the current key is excluded from the result.

 The return value of this callback has no effect when a search context is provided.